AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 1 (laggard): Your planning is labor-intensive and largely organized around unwieldy spreadsheets.
 Forecasts are rebuilt from scratch every cycle, leaving little time for strategy development.
 In times of volatility, responses are often too slow and uncoordinated.

 3 (reformer): Automation has been incorporated into some processes, but manual overrides happen regularly.
-You have an S&OP cadence in place but haven’t yet achieved cross-functional alignment or installed constructive methods of collaboration.
+You have an S&OP cadence in place but haven’t yet achieved cross-functional alignment or constructive methods of collaboration.
 AI exists within pockets of your planning function, but its impact on how things get done is negligible.

 5 (leader): Your planning is AI-driven and exception-based.
 Touchless forecasting drives the vast majority of decisions across your portfolio, with planners able to fully focus on where technology is not an appropriate substitute for their judgment and experience.
 Every function — demand, supply, and production — is aligned to your S&OP process, and all pulling in the same direction.